Is Social Media Safe For Kids?

 What is Kuddle?

-The app is basically Instagram for children, allowing them to take pictures, draw on them, add a caption and then share it with friends all while every aspect is controlled by a parent.
+The app is like Instagram for children, allowing them to take pictures, draw on them, add a caption and then share it with friends all while every aspect is controlled by a parent.
 In order to sign up you have to use a parent’s email account and before any picture can be posted or shared the parent must approve the photo first.
-The parent also controls who can view the child’s photos and who can send photos to you child.
+The parent also controls who can view the child’s photos and who can send photos to your chid.